The TL;DR* of this article

 However, the customer journey map itself isn’t what will bring alignment.
 You have to move both of the circles towards each other.
 Keeping the concept of this alignment in mind is critical as you start to map your customer journey and how your company engages with your buyers at every step.

 Another RocketSource co-founder, Steven Kiger, along with his associate Kevin Beckstead, covered how these types of journey maps have evolved to match the modern consumers’ funnel and consumer demands in their post about customer journey visualization.
-And, as you might recall, earlier in this post we outlined the importance of bringing in data to better understand what’s happening with your customer.
+And, as you might recall, earlier in this post, I outlined the importance of bringing in data to better understand what’s happening with your customer.
 Yet, the traditional customer journey map (like this one from BrightVessel) just doesn’t offer that level of insight.
-So we innovated on this exercise, using the StoryVesting framework to guide our efforts.
+So I innovated on this exercise, using the StoryVesting framework to guide our efforts.
 Here’s a sample of how that looks.

-We can’t give you the full version here, but you can see it in all its glory (with a ton of supporting detail) over on our post about customer journey mapping or through our LevelNext workshops.
-We have put a lot of proprietary information and our secrets into it.
-What we can do for you here is touch on some of the ways we’ve modernized the customer journey map so you can innovate your internal processes.
+I can’t give you the full version here, but you can see it in all its glory (with a ton of supporting detail) over on our post about customer journey mapping or through our LevelNext workshops.
+As a team, we have put a lot of proprietary information and our secrets into it.
+What I can do for you here is touch on some of the ways we’ve modernized the customer journey map so you can innovate your internal processes.
 Let’s start by looking at this map horizontally.

 You’ll notice some questions, emotions and statements at the top of this map.
 These directly align with the empathy mapping exercise we’ve done specifically for this customer cohort.
 This is significant because by bringing empathy onto the map, we’re better able to understand what the customer is thinking, feeling and doing at each stage of their journey.